You may wish to see an introductory page to this section first.

 Apse of a basilica in the Forum: (inset) section of "Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire showing Simitu Colonia, nearby Bulla Regia and Tabarka on the coast (Cabraka)

+When the harbour of Utica experienced silting, Emperor Hadrian built a road from Simitthus to Tabarka, the nearest port across a mountain region.
 The economy of Simitthus benefited from the quarries because they required a series of activities which were not performed by forced labourers, but by technicians, accountants and sailors.
-In addition the land along the Mejerda River was fertile and its crops were exported to Rome.
+In addition the land along the Mejerda River was fertile and its crops were exported to Rome (see a view of the countryside around the town in the introductory page).
 In 27 AD Simitthus acquired the status of colonia which indicates that many of its inhabitants were Roman citizens.
-The town had a large forum, the size and location of which have been clearly identified, although the only remaining building is a massive apse of a basilica.
+The town had a large forum, the size and location of which have been clearly identified, although the only remaining building is the massive apse of a basilica.

 Museum of Chemtou: reconstructed eastern fašade of a Numidian shrine and details of its decoration

-Simitthus was not founded by the Romans.
-Its quarries had been excavated already by the Numidians who built a shrine at the very top of the hill.
+The quarries were excavated already by the Numidians who built a shrine at the very top of the hill.
 During the Roman period it was turned into a Temple to Saturn.

 Before the excavations carried out by German archaeologists the most prominent ruin in the landscape is that of a long aqueduct,